 To learn more about microphone shock mounts, check out my articles What Is A Microphone Shock Mount And Why Is It Important? and Best Microphone Shock Mounts.

 DIY Pop Filter

-A common do-it-yourself pop filter entails bending a metal coat hanger into a circle shape and stretching a pair of pantyhose/leggings over top.
-The coat hanger acts as the frame while the pantyhose acts as a double layer of acoustically semi-transparent material.
+A common do-it-yourself pop filter entails bending a metal coat hanger into a circle shape and stretching a pair of pantyhose/leggings over the top.
+The coat hanger acts as the frame, while the pantyhose acts as a double layer of acoustically semi-transparent material.
 These household items work perfectly fine as an effective pop filter.

 Pop Filter Materials

 There are 2 common materials used in creating pop filters